stephanie-w/brainscribble/content/statinf2.md

 ## Hypothesis testing

 Hypothesis testing is concerned with making decisions using data.
+It compares the data being studied to an observed characteristic of the population from which the data are sampled.
+The researcher has a proposed hypothesis about a population characteristic and conducts a study to discover if it is reasonable, or, acceptable.
+The proposed hypothesis is called the alternative hypothesis and is labelled Ha.

 Null Hypothesis $H_0$ : The status quo that is assumed to be true.
 Alternative hypothesis : $H_a$ : An alternative claim under consideration that will require statistical evidence to accept, and thus, reject the null hypothesis.
-We will consider $H_0$ to be true and accept it unless the evidence in favour of $H_a$ is so strong that we reject $H_0$ in favour of $H_a$.
+The alternative hypothesis claims that the population characteristic is different than the observed parameter.
+This difference is either that the characteristic has increased, decreased, or, possibly either increased or decreased.

-The alternative hypotheses are typically of the form <, > or $\neq$.
+The alternative hypotheses are typically of the form < (decrease), > (increase) or $\neq$ (either increase or decrease).
 We have four possible outcomes:

 Truth   |   Decide      |       Result